com-480-data-visualization/project-2023-chart-conquerors/README.md

 ### Exploratory Data Analysis

 We import everything and plot a first visual sketch of the values of our dataset.
-Everything is available in the notebook.
+Everything is available in the  [jupyter notebook](milestone1.ipynb).

 ### Related work